Watch the ball

 Marcin Bieniek explains how watching the ball can help you prepare for your return shot.

 Every coach has used or uses the phrase "Watch the ball".
-Is this really what we want the player to do or is there a reason for watching the ball that will initiate an action by the player?
-In my opinion, this phrase is really helpful if it is connected with the movement.
+Is this what we want the player to do or is there a reason for watching the ball that will initiate an action by the player?
+In my opinion, this phrase is helpful if it is connected with the movement.
 The most important thing in watching the ball is not to see it in detail but to help the player decide to move in the appropriate direction and prepare for their return shot.

 What should we do?
 We need to connect watching with physically moving.
 It is the connection between eyes-brain-legs.
 Watch the ball, assess its potential path and move to the appropriate position to play the return shot.

-As you can see, there are a lot of advantages of properly watching the ball.
+As you can see, there are a lot of advantages to properly watching the ball.
 If you watch your opponent prepare for a shot, you will see clues as to the potential return shot.
 If you then watch the ball as the opponent strikes it, you will get additional clues that will help you move more quickly.
 The quicker you can make the connection between what you see, your analysis and decide to move then you will play more effectively.

 If you quote information from this page in your work, then the reference for this page is: